-- you become totally and permanently disabled after you have accumulated at least 10 Pension Credits; and - you earned at least 3/12 Pension Credit by actual work in Covered Employment during the 36-month period preceding your proven date of disability.
+- you become totally and permanently disabled after you have accumulated at least 10 Pension Credits; and - you earned at least 3/12 Pension Credit by work in Covered Employment during the 36-month period preceding your proven date of disability.
+The 3/12 Pension Credit may not be credited from non-work periods.